icsdataset/hai/README.md

 $ gunzip *.gz
 ```
 ## Performance Metric
-Use of [eTaPR (Enhanced Time-series Aware Precision and Recall)](https://github.com/saurf4ng/eTaPR) metric is strongly recommended to evaluate your anomaly detection model, which provides fairness to performance comparisons with other studies.
+The use of [eTaPR (Enhanced Time-series Aware Precision and Recall)](https://github.com/saurf4ng/eTaPR) metric is strongly recommended to evaluate your anomaly detection model, which provides fairness to performance comparisons with other studies.
 Got something to suggest?
 [Let us know!](mailto:hws23@nsr.re.kr?subject=[GitHub-eTaPR]%20)

 ## Projects using the dataset
 Here are some projects and experiments that are using or featuring the dataset in interesting ways.
 Got something to add?
 [Let us know!](mailto:dolgam@nsr.re.kr?subject=[GitHub-Share]%20)